NCNkwanyana/NcnApi/README.md

- In the project folder, execute the following command: dotnet run *It will default and start at : http://localhost:5203 *To test the endpoints , open Swagger  at :  http://localhost:5203/swagger *Once Swagger is open , Use the login endpoint to get your Jwt token: 'username:"put your username"'
+ In the project folder, execute the following command: dotnet run *It will default and start at : http://localhost:5203 *To test the endpoints , open Swagger  at :  http://localhost:5203/swagger *Once Swagger is open , use Registration endpoint to register user in the system: Username:"" , email: "", password:""
-                                                                       'password:"put your password"
-  if successful you will recieve a response with your Jwt token.
+ *Use the login endpoint to get your Jwt token: email:"put your email that you registered with", 'password:"put your password that you registered with" if successful you will recieve a response with your Jwt token.
  *Copy the token select Authorize in swagger then paste it : Bearer "paste your token".
  *All endpoints (usr/tk) are protected  and require JWT tokens to access.